- Identify a public good using nonexcludable and non-rival as criteria

 In the Caribbean, the queen conch is a large marine mollusk that lives in shallow waters of sea grass.
 These waters are so shallow, and so clear, that a single diver may harvest many conch in a single day.
 Not only is conch meat a local delicacy and an important part of the local diet, but artists use the large ornate shells and craftsmen transform them.
 Because almost anyone with a small boat, snorkel, and mask, can participate in the conch harvest, it is essentially nonexcludable.
 At the same time, fishing for conch is rivalrous.
 Once a diver catches one conch another diver cannot catch it.

 We call goods that are nonexcludable and rivalrous common resources.
-Because the waters of the Caribbean are open to all conch fishermen, and because any conch that you catch is conch that I cannot catch, fishermen tend to overharvest common resources like the conch.
+Because the waters of the Caribbean are open to all conch fishermen, and because any conch that you catch is a conch that I cannot catch, fishermen tend to overharvest common resources like the conch.

 Positive Externalities in Public Health Programs